davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 ## Constructors

 Constructors are synchronous.
-If you need to initialize some logic that may be asynchronous, there are a couple patterns for dealing with this.
+If you need to initialize some logic that may be asynchronous, there are a couple of patterns for dealing with this.

 Here's an example of using a client API that needs to connect asynchronously before use.